 - Escape while visiting an unfamiliar location such as the vet’s office, a motel, a boarding facility or camper.

 - Intentional disposal (e.g. when someone takes a cat and dumps them somewhere)

 - A newly adopted cat, especially one with previous outdoor experience

 - Any cat that goes missing after a recent move to a new home

 - If your cat has been missing less than 1 week, consider scheduling on-site assistance immediately.
 You will receive an on-site estimate once you complete a Lost Pet Form.
 For more information on how on-site services work, please read below.
 To learn how to schedule on-site assistance, click here.

 - If your cat has been missing more than 1 week (or if you’re not sure you want on-site assistance), schedule a phone or email consultation.
-If you first purchase a consultation and later purchase on-site assistance, the cost of the consultation (up to $200) will be deducted from the on-site services fee.
+If you first purchase a consultation and later purchase on-site assistance, the cost of the consultation (up to the cost of a Basic Consultation) will be deducted from the on-site services fee.

 - If you cannot afford a consultation or on-site assistance, check out these low cost and free lost pet resources.

 How a Displaced Cat Search Works